EENI Global Business School

 Course: Hinduism and Business.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Iniciativa Bahía Bengala Study, Course Master Doctorate in International Business in French Initiative de la baie du Bengale (BIMSTEC) Masters Foreign Trade in Portuguese Iniciativa da Baía de Bengala.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Iniciativa Bahía Bengala Study Doctorate in International Business in French Initiative de la baie du Bengale (BIMSTEC) Masters Foreign Trade in Portuguese Iniciativa da Baía de Bengala.

 Bay of Bengal Initiative (BIMSTEC).

-In 1997 was created the BIST-EC (Bangladesh, India, Sri Lanka, and Thailand Economic Cooperation).
+In 1997 was created the BIST-EC (Bangladesh, Bharat (India), Sri Lanka, and Thailand Economic Cooperation).

 Today, the Bay of Bengal Initiative (BIMSTEC) comprises seven members: Bangladesh, India, Myanmar, Sri Lanka, Thailand, Bhutan, and Nepal.